ShreyandCode/.github/README.md

 ## 🔥 Why Us?

 Unlike bulky third-party software that slows down your system, **our tools are designed to be lightweight, efficient, and non-intrusive**.
 We take inspiration from the latest **UI/UX trends**, combining them with **deep system-level integrations** to create a Windows experience that feels truly modern.
+We also use base packages like react and modules and don't add heavy icons or skins so your RAM is efficiently consumed!

 At our core, we believe Windows should **evolve with its users**—and we’re here to make that happen.